 The members of the Audit Committee are Maria Tang, Tim Sun and George Lian.
 Each member of the Audit Committee is financially literate and each is an independent director of the Company.
-Mr. Tim Sun was appointed to the Audit Committee on August 24, 2018.

 Name of Member Independent (1) Financially Literate (2)

 George Lian Yes Yes

 Maria Tang Yes Yes

 Tim Sun Yes Yes